No-recovery, no-fee. Guaranteed.

 Under most circumstances, we will never ask for money up front or a non-refundable fee.
 We do this to make sure that our customers are confident that we are charging them only when data has been recovered.
 Moreover, customers know that we have no financial gain whatsoever if we cannot recover data.
 If we give you a quotation and you do not wish to proceed with recovery, or it is not possible to recover data and you require the device back we will make a £10 + VAT charge to cover postage and packaging for all devices with a mass of 10KG or less.

 There is one exception to this policy.
 If the HDD has been previously opened and has had the platter(s) exposed, either by a customer, a PC Shop or even another data recovery company, it is impossible for us to know how the hard disk drive has been handled.
-The chances of a non-recovery are much higher, and it is more difficult to make a conclusive diagnosis of the failed HDD.
+The chances of a non-recovery are higher, and it is more difficult to make a conclusive diagnosis of the failed HDD.
 If we conduct work on the HDD and require donor parts (a matching HDD) there is a cost associated with this for us.
-Consequently, given that there is a much higher chance of failure as a result of previous mishandling we do not think it is fair for us to take on that liability.
-As such any HDD that has been previously opened and requires donor parts for the work to be attempted will incur a non-refundable fee.
+Consequently, a result of previous opening and mishandling we do not think it is fair for us to take on that liability.
+As such any HDD that has been previously opened will incur a non-refundable fee, payable once the HDD is received.
 This non-refundable fee is £80 + VAT for any HDD with a capacity lower than 3TB.
 For HDDs of a capacity of 3TB or 4TB, it is £100 + VAT.
-The fee is to cover the cost of the donor parts required.
 If we are successful in recovering data then this amount will be deducted against our standard recovery charges – that way you will not have paid any more than for a standard job.